-Timeline and Process for Reviewing the San Luis County Community College District Mission beess for Reviewing the san fulls county community conege district wission January 2019 And every three years thereafter The Superintendent/President requests that the College Council initiate a review of the district mission.
-The Vice-President of Academic Affairs, co-chair of College Council, is responsible to initiate, oversee, and ensure completion of the mission review.
-The Vice-President of Academic Affairs convenes and chairs an ad hoc group and charges them with (1) developing a process to solicit district-wide feedback about the current mission and (2) based on that feedback to make recommendations regarding the current mission statement.
+Timeline and Process for Reviewing the San Luis Obispo County Community College District Mission

+January 2022 And every three years thereafter The Superintendent/President requests that the College Council initiate a review of the district mission.
+The Vice-President of Academic Affairs, co-chair of the College Council, is responsible to initiate, oversee, and ensure completion of the mission review.
+The Vice-President of Academic Affairs convenes and chairs an ad hoc group and charges them with (1) developing a process to solicit district-wide feedback about the current mission; and (2) based on that feedback to make recommendations regarding the current mission.
 The ad hoc group develops a process for gathering district-wide feedback and submits the proposed process to the College Council for review and comment.
-February 2019 And every three years thereafter The College Council reviews the proposed process for soliciting district-wide feedback on the current mission, and either approves or revises the process. years thereagter The ad hoc group Chair implements the process for gathering district-wide feedback.
-March 2019 And every three years thereafter The Chair of the ad hoc group facilitates the ad hoc group's review of the feedback and relevant ACCJC standards, following which the ad hoc group either recommends reaffirmation of the mission or revisions to the mission.
+February 2022 The College Council reviews the proposed process for soliciting district-wide feedback on the current mission, and either approves or revises the process.
+And every three years thereafter The Chair of the ad hoc group implements the process for gathering district-wide feedback.
+March 2022 The Chair of the ad hoc group facilitates the ad hoc group's review of the feedback and relevant Accrediting Commission of Community and Junior Colleges standards, And every three years thereafter following which the ad hoc group either recommends reaffirmation of the mission or revisions to the mission.
 The ad hoc group forwards the recommendation to the Academic Senate Council for their consideration.
-April 2019 And every three If the Academic Senate Council supports the ad hoc group's recommendation, the recommendation is forwarded to the College Council. years thereafter If the Academic Senate Council does not endorse the ad hoc group's recommendation, the Academic Senate Council collaborates with the ad hoc group to develop a mutually agreeable recommendation.
+April 2022 If the Academic Senate Council supports the ad hoc group's recommendation, the recommendation is forwarded to the College Council.
+And every three years thereafter If the Academic Senate Council does not endorse the ad hoc group's recommendation, the Academic Senate Council collaborates with the ad hoc group to develop a mutually agreeable recommendation.
 Once agreement is reached, the Academic Senate Council forwards the recommendation to the College Council.
-If a mutually agreeable recommendation is not reached by the end of April, the Academic Senate Council sends the original ad hoc group's recommendation and the Academic Senate Council's suggested revision of the mission to College Council.
-May 2019 And every three years thereafter The College Council reviews the recommendation from the ad hoc group and the Academic Senate Council and makes a recommendation to the Superintendent/ President either in support of reaffirmation of the mission or the recommended revisions to the mission.
-The Superintendent/President considers the College Council's recommendation and if he/she supports the proposed reaffirmation or revisions to the mission statement, recommends the reaffirmed or revised mission to the Board of Trustees.
-If the Superintendent/President does not approve, collaboration and compromise continues until he/she approves.
-Once agreement is reached, the Superintendent/ President recommends the revised mission to the Board of Trustees for approval.
-If the Board of Trustees doesn't approve, the Board of Trustees will recommend to the Superintendent/President to charge the College Council with restarting the process.
+If a mutually agreeable recommendation is not reached by the end of April, the Academic Senate Council sends the original ad hoc group's recommendation and the Academic Senate Council's suggested revision of the mission to the College Council.
+May 2022 And every three years thereafter The College Council reviews the recommendation from the ad hoc group and the Academic Senate Council and makes a recommendation to the Superintendent/President either in support of reaffirmation of the mission or the recommended revisions to the mission.
+The Superintendent/President considers the College Council's recommendation and if he/she supports the proposed reaffirmation or revisions to the mission, recommends the reaffirmed or revised mission to the Board of Trustees.
+If the Superintendent/President does not approve the College Council's recommendation, collaboration and compromise continues until he/she approves.
+Once agreement is reached, the Superintendent/President recommends the revised mission to the Board of Trustees for approval.
+If the Board of Trustees does not approve the Superintendent/President's recommendation, the Board of Trustees will recommend to the Superintendent/President to charge the College Council with restarting the process.